BitBotFactory/MikaLendingBot/README.md

 ### Features
-- Automatically lend your coins on Poloniex at the highest possible rates, 24 hours a day.
+- Automatically lend your coins on Poloniex and Bitfinex at the highest possible rates, 24 hours a day.
 - Configure your own lending strategy!
 Be aggressive and hold out for a great rate or be conservative and lend often but at a lower rate, your choice!
 - The ability to spread your offers out to take advantage of spikes in the lending rate.
 - Withhold lending a percentage of your coins until the going rate reaches a certain threshold to maximize your profits.